the-commons-project/smart-health-card-verifier/README.md

 # SMART Health Card Verifier

 SMART Health Card Verifier is a safe, privacy-preserving mobile application, designed to verify [SMART Health Card certificate](https://smarthealth.cards/) encoded in a QR code.
 The app is launched in both the Play store and iOS store.
-It is built using React Native with Typescript and Expo.
+It is built using React Native with Typescript.

 ## Table of contents